 When children ask such questions, many parents think their kids are depressed.
 Some others blame it on the books their kids read or the information they find on the internet.
 Surprisingly, the opposite might be true!
 Perhaps a child is depressed because they have existential questions.
 Perhaps they read about philosophy on the internet to find answers to their big questions.

 No matter which came first _the hen or the egg, if existential questions remained unanswered or unguided, they can harm teens.
-They can make kids dissatisfied with life, hamper their academic performance, and cause depression.
+They can make kids dissatisfied with life, hamper their academic performance, and cause major depressive episodes.
+It can also lead to misbehaviour, such as drinking alcohol or using drugs.

 How to Help My Child?